 Thai Pavilion is a signature Thai restaurant of Taj Hotels, besides this one in Hyderabad, there is another in Mumbai.
 The restaurant and the Chef invited me for a lunch at the restaurant.
 I must admit that I was apprehensive to go as in my mental makeup Thai Food and Vegetarian Food did not go hand in hand.
 I told the hosts that I am a vegetarian.
 And they said ‘No Worries’ and I went ahead.
 So here is what I experienced.

 Thai Food at Thai Pavilion, Taj Vivanta

 Overall, I was very happy with the vegetarian spread that I got and the new things that I got to try.
-I was told that most ingredients are imported from Thailand, specially the spices and the vegetables.
-Do we ever realize the amount of planning, effort and resources that go behind a good looking and tasty meal on our table?
+I was told that most ingredients are imported from Thailand, especially the spices and the vegetables.
+Do we ever realize the amount of planning, effort, and resources that go behind a good looking and tasty meal on our table?

 Average Cost Per person, without drinks: Rs 1250/-